chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

              vertlist: [1×125197 double]

 * Unlike the GIFTI matlab library that indexed vertices starting from 1, this CIFTI library uses an index to index the vertices!
-This is a little complicated but in essence if we look at the `vertlist` structure for the first three vertices we see that they are correctly identified as 0,1 and 2.
+This is a little complicated but in essence if we look at the `vertlist` structure for the first three vertices in the left hemisphere we see that they are correctly identified as 0,1 and 2.

         ciiall.diminfo{1}.models{1}.vertlist(1:3)
         ans =

              0     1     2

+*           As already mentioned, the data structure `ciiall` contains all the cortical thickness data for both hemispheres in `ciiall.cdata` indexed starting from 1 to 125197 for the left cortex and from 125198 to 248488.
+These indexes are used as pointers into a vertex list `vertlist` which is stored for each surface.
+So the cortical thickness values for the first three vertices 0,1,2 in the Left hemisphere are obtained as follows:

+        ciiall.cdata(1:3)

+        ans =

+          3×1 single column vector

+                2.201649
+                2.323979
+                 2.41378

 * There however appears to be an inconsistency with the total number of vertices allocated to the overlay.
 In the last task we had 130879 vertices in the left hemisphere but here we have 125197 vertices assigned (roughly about 5600 vertices fewer).
 What's going on?